Canon 2000D vs Nikon D7200

 Body comparison: Canon 2000D vs Nikon D7200

 An illustration of the physical size and weight of the Canon 2000D and the Nikon D7200 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (12 percent) than the Canon 2000D.
 Moreover, the D7200 is substantially heavier (61 percent) than the 2000D.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.